 In mid 2019 United Nations Special Rapporteur on Torture Nils Melzer, a Professor of International Human Rights Law at the Geneva Academy of International Law, circulated an online call for submissions on psychological torture and ill-treatment.
 Member states, UN agencies, civil society and academia were invited to fill out the questionnaire.

-Subjects of coordinated stalking were informed of the questionnaire, and while it is not known how many actually filled it out and submitted it, it is clear that the finished report addresses issues that all victims of coordinated stalking face.
+Subjects of organized harassment were informed of the questionnaire, and while it is not known how many actually filled it out and submitted it, it is clear that the finished report addresses issues that all victims of organized harassment face.

 In March 2020, Melzer presented his report to the UN Human Rights Council in Geneva.
 In the report, Melzer expressed concerns over “continuing development of psychological tortures and legal misconceptions about what conduct is prohibited by international treaty”.
 He also stated that this is the “first time a UN Special Rapporteur has systematically addressed the topic of psychological torture”.

 The report, titled Torture and Other Cruel, Inhuman and Degrading Treatment, can found at this link.
 The report is under “Latest Reports”, about 1/2 way down page.